 Currently, there is no cure for bronchiectasis and damage to the airways cannot be reversed.
-However, treatment can help to prevent further damage, reduce infections and reduce symptoms.
+However, treatment can help to prevent further damage, reduce infections and improve symptoms.

 How is bronchiectasis treated?

-If the cause of your bronchiectasis can be found, treatment can help to control your symptoms and reduce further damage to your lungs.
+If the cause of your bronchiectasis is found, targeted treatment can help to control your symptoms and reduce further damage to your lungs.

 Airway clearance techniques and exercises